DuckDivers/duck-parallax/readme.txt

 * img - use the filename from the media library for this, not the full path.
 Just use imagename.jpg or image.png.
 (You can also use a fully qualified URL)
 * height - This is the height of the parallax window.
 The unit is in pixels.
 Just enter a number
 * speed [optional] (default = 2) An integer between 0 and 10.
 The speed at which the parallax effect runs.
 0 means the image will appear fixed in place, and 10 the image will flow at the same speed as the page content.
-* z-index [optional] (defulat = 0) - The z-index value of the fixed-position elements.
+* z-index [optional] (default = 0) - The z-index value of the fixed-position elements.
 By default these will be behind everything else on the page.
 * mobile [optional] - If you want a mobile fixed image for mobile display, choose a different image, otherwise it will select the full sized image from the parallax and make it a responsive image.
+* Offset [default = false] (options: "true" or "false") - This will pull the parallax content all the way to the left of your screen.
+You can put the contents into a "container" class if you're using bootstrap or just center the contents for horizontal centering.
+On testing with the WordPress 2016 Theme, keep offset at False.
+With Bootstrap Themes, I recommend using the "offset='true'" parameter.

 == Demo ==